Metropolitan Museum of Art in New York

 NYC is an amazing place to spend time outside.
 You can’t go wrong strolling the streets, chilling in a beautiful park, dining outside, admiring some public art, sipping a cocktail at a rooftop bar or enjoying a street fair.

 But alas, the weather doesn’t always cooperate.
-Rain, snow and humidity can spoil outdoor plans.
+Rain, snow, heat, humidity, and even wildfire smoke can spoil outdoor plans.
 Fortunately, there are plenty of indoor activities in NYC that make it worth leaving your apartment when the conditions outside are less than ideal.
 From world-class museums and slick mini golf spots to cozy bookstores, indoor climbing gyms and top-notch shopping, you can plan a day out without worrying about downpours, snowstorms, intense heat or whatever inconvenient weather may arise.
 Get out there and enjoy these indoor activities in NYC.

 Best indoor activities in NYC